Why Do I Keep Waking Up At 3 a.m.? Expert Tips & Advice

 Health Conditions

-- GERD, or gastroesophageal reflux disease, often plagues people more often during sleep.
-Some studies indicate people can actually be affected by acid reflux and wake up as a result, even if they don’t have obvious symptoms such as heartburn or upset stomach.
+- GERD, or gastroesophageal reflux disease, often impacts people more often during sleep.
+Some studies indicate people can be affected by acid reflux and wake up as a result, even if they don’t have obvious symptoms such as heartburn or upset stomach.

-- Menstrual syndrome, premenstrual dysphoric disorder, and pregnancy cause women to experience a range of issues due to hormonal shifts, and sleep interruption might be one of them.
+- Menstrual syndrome, premenstrual dysphoric disorder, and pregnancy can cause women to experience a range of problems due to hormonal shifts, and sleep interruption might be one of them.

-- Perimenopause and menopause are time periods where good rest is merely a suggestion for many women suffering with hot flashes, night sweats, and yes, more extreme hormonal fluctuations.
+- Perimenopause and menopause are time periods where good rest is merely a suggestion for many women who may experience hot flashes, night sweats, and more extreme hormonal fluctuations.

-- When someone has arthritis, fibromyalgia, neuropathy, and other chronic pain conditions, a full night’s rest is challenging.
-For example, they can’t always settle into a position and stay asleep due to escalating joint and muscle pain.
-Experts also point to chronic pain’s interference with a person’s ability to move through all stages of sleep.
-What’s worse, because of sleep deprivation, our bodies produce an excessive amount of cytokines, which accelerates inflammation and causes more pain.
+- When someone has arthritis, fibromyalgia, neuropathy, and other chronic pain conditions, a full night’s rest can be challenging sometimes.
+Experts also point to chronic pain’s potential interference with a person’s ability to move through all stages of sleep.
+What’s worse, because of sleep deprivation, our bodies can produce an excessive amount of cytokines, which accelerates inflammation and causes more pain.

 It’s also possible that you simply haven’t built up your sleep drive enough.
 When we wake up in the morning after a good night’s sleep, our body’s need for sleep starts at zero because we’ve just woken up.
 Every minute that you’re awake throughout the day slowly builds up your sleep drive (kind of like your “appetite for sleep”) to the point where you’re super-hungry for sleep at bedtime.
 This then leads to a nice, full “meal” of sleep at night.

-If you wake up later in the morning, go to bed too early at night, or take naps during the day (even short dozes), it is essentially snacking on sleep!
+What you can do: If you think you have sleep drive issues, try revisiting your sleep routine.
+If you wake up later in the morning, go to bed too early at night, or take naps during the day (even short dozes), it is essentially snacking on sleep — you might start by cutting out naptime or trying to wake up a bit earlier.

 When To Talk To Your Doctor

-“I always suggest that someone see their healthcare provider if they experience consistent awakenings overnight around the same time,” Casey says.
+If you’re consistently waking up during the night or finding you can’t fall or stay asleep, it may be time to reach out to your doctor.
+“I always suggest that someone see their healthcare provider if they experience consistent awakenings overnight around the same time,” Casey adds.
 “It gives me a reason to believe that they may be engaging in a behavior that contributes to the awakenings, or they may need assistance in shifting their sleep window.”

 Tips For Sleeping Through The Night